dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 Adding Custom Functions
 =======================

-As mentioned in the :doc:`first section of this tutorial <tutorial>` fenics adjoint works by overloading parts of fenics so that it may build up an annotation by recording each step of the forward model.
+As mentioned in the :doc:`first section  <tutorial>` of this tutorial fenics-adjoint works by overloading parts of fenics so that it may build up an annotation by recording each step of the forward model.
 The list of overloaded functions and objects is found in the :doc:`api <api>`.
-If the forward model uses custom functions rather than the standard fenics functions, fenics_adjoint won't automatically know how to record these steps, therefore we have to tell it how, by overloading the function ourselves.
+If the forward model uses custom functions rather than the standard fenics functions, fenics-adjoint won't automatically know how to record these steps, therefore we have to tell it how, by overloading the function ourselves.

 ****************